ElPandaP/CC-Tweaked-Documentation-Integrations/README.md

 # CC: Tweaked Documentation + Integrations
 This documentation covers the Lua API for [ComputerCraft: Tweaked](https://tweaked.cc/) and is meant to be used with [Sumneko's Lua Language Server](https://github.com/LuaLS/lua-language-server) as it uses its LuaCATS annotation system.
-This is a fork from [CC-Tweaked Documentation](https://gitlab.com/carsakiller/cc-tweaked-documentation) that adds support to some mods
+This is a fork from [CC-Tweaked Documentation](https://gitlab.com/carsakiller/cc-tweaked-documentation) that adds support to some mods (1.20.1, some mods may vary their API in other versions)
 ## Integrations list
-#### Currently supported
 - Create
 - Ducky Peripherals
 - CC:C Bridge
-#### Planned
 - Advanced Peripherals
-- Turtlematic
-- UnlimitedPeripheralWorks

 ## Setup